Comorbidity

 Heart Disease

-Depression can be linked with other medical conditions including heart disease.
-Although the two often co-occur, it can not be determined if one causes the other.
-What has been noted, is that individuals who suffer from depression may develop heart disease at a higher rate than the general population.
-Additionally, patients who have experienced a heart attack and have had no previous symptoms of depression, may become depressed.
+Depression can be linked with other medical conditions, including heart disease.
+Although the two often co-occur, it cannot be determined if one causes the other.
+What has been noted is that individuals who suffer from depression may develop heart disease at a higher rate than the general population.
+Additionally, patients who have experienced a heart attack and have had no previous symptoms of depression may become depressed.

 There are many concerns when a patient is suffering from depressive symptoms after a heart attack or being diagnosed with heart disease.
 First, shared symptoms such as low energy, fatigue, and sleep disturbances can often make it difficult to diagnose.
 It can be challenging for an individual to follow their medication plan or other courses of treatment, thus reducing a person’s overall mental and physical health.